Skip to main content

 Your cat is stressed

 Some cats may even experience bladder control issues as a stress response, making it impossible for your fur baby to reach the litter box in time.
-If this is the case with your kitty, you may want to consider getting an additional litter box for your home and storing it where your cat frequently eliminates.
+If this is the case with your kitty, you might want to consider getting an additional box for your home and storing it where your cat frequently eliminates.
 Speak to your vet about finding ways to help your cat’s anxiety issues; they may recommend seeing a cat behaviorist or prescribe medication to help.

-A gray and white kitten steps out of a gray litter box
+A gray and white kitten steps out of a gray litter box.

 Africa Studio / Adobe Stock